xdbfoundation/DigitalBits/docs/readme.md

   about and is connected to.
 It floods messages and fetches from peers the data that is needed to accomplish consensus (See [`src/overlay/readme.md`](/src/overlay/readme.md)).
-All other data downloads are handled without imposing on the SCP-nodes, see [`./architecture.md`](/docs/architecture.md).
+All other data downloads are handled without imposing on the DCP-nodes, see [`./architecture.md`](/docs/architecture.md).

-* **Ledger** applies the transaction set that is externalized by SCP.
+* **Ledger** applies the transaction set that is externalized by DCP.
 It also forwards the externalization event to other components: it submits the changed ledger entries to the bucket list, triggers the publishing of history, and informs the overlay system to update its map of flooded messages.
 Ledger also